How to Extend Tire Life: Maximize Your Tires’ Mileage.

 How to do it: Move the front tires to the back, keeping their side.
 Then move the rear tires to the front, but switch their side to the opposite.

-Primarily for front-wheel-drive vehicles, the forward cross rotation moves the front tires to the opposite sides of the rear, and the rear tires move straight to the front.
+Primarily for front-wheel-drive cars, the forward cross rotation moves the front tires to the opposite sides of the rear, and the rear tires move straight to the front.

 It’s a strategic shuffle that helps in balancing tire wear across all four tires.